 We own the tasks that we personally pay you for.
 This means they go under the Listiller (or staff) byline.

-Paid assignments have an unofficial 5-7 day deadline.
-Payments are sent out on Fridays.
+Claimed assignments have an unofficial 5-7 day deadline.